 Sunset Happy Hour

 Who could forget the most popular party in Steamboat Springs?
-Sunset Happy Hour has made a name for itself among locals and visitors alike.
+Sunset Happy Hour has made a name among locals and visitors.
 Catch the best sunset of your life at the peak of Mount Werner while sipping on craft beer and listening to popular local music.

 To reach Sunset Happy Hour, check the Steamboat Springs calendar for the next event.
 Sunset Happy Hours are typically on Thursdays and Sundays throughout the summer months.